 Back in February, our first major Galaxy Z Fold 4 leak suggested the phone would have a built-in S Pen slot, which indicated the phone would get thicker to accommodate it.
 The Z Fold 3 had nowhere to put its S Pen unless you bought a case with a silo, making it easy to lose.

 However, a more recent Ice Universe leak firmly countered this rumor, as the leaker claimed Samsung would make the Z Fold 4 "a little smaller and thinner" instead.
 Another leaker, @chunvn8888 (opens in new tab), independently claimed his source said the S Pen slot was "officially dead" because Samsung ran out of time to implement the design.
+The renders above show no sign of one, and a recent Z Fold 4 case leak showed an S Pen slot in the case, which would be redundant if the phone had a slot.

 So if you want a Samsung phone with a built-in stylus, you'll have to turn to the Galaxy S22 Ultra or an older Note instead.